Wednesday, 24 August 2011

 When suddenly you start noticing coincidences, does it mean something?

 The first example of coincidences is about my blog.
-A few days ago, while searching for a picture in my image archive, I saw a picture of red tulips, that reminded me of other pictures of tulips of other colours that I had taken during my travels.
-So I spent some time searching for them and the next morning, chose three of those images of tulips for my photoblog.
+A few days ago, while searching for a picture in my image archive, I saw a picture of red tulips.
+It made me think about the well known Amitabh Bacchan and Rekha song from the Yash Chopra film "Silsila".
+So I spent some time searching for pictures of Tulip flowers that I had taken during my journeys and the next morning, chose three of those images for my photoblog.

 The second example is again related to my photoblog.
 Yesterday morning, looking at the pictures I had clicked last month in the northern city of Trieste, I selected three images of James Joyce for my blog.